Rita Ora Made £3 Million Last Year Despite Her Costly Investments

 Ora’s lawyer, Graham Shear, confirmed her involvement with the case.
 She became a victim of fraud with one of the companies she invested in.
 Last year, a burglar was found guilty stealing £200,000 worth of items from Ora’s mansion.
 Hopefully, the singer will have better luck with her finances in the near future.

-[Featured image by Nathan Gallagher/Getty Images for Coca-Cola]
+[Featured image by Nathan Gallagher/Getty Images]